wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 This quote from the Bible asks us to adopt belief systems without proof.
 It demands us to be obedient servants to the religious authorities of the time, whether it be the Pope, the King of England, or the Mormon Prophet.

-I want a world where skepticism, observation, and experimentation are the gold-standards for truth, not belief in the first person or book who scares you with unverifiable claims of Hellfire.
+I want a world where skepticism, observation, and experimentation are the gold standards for truth, not belief in the first person or book that scares you with unverifiable claims of Hellfire.

 ## The spirit

-Callister concludes his book by pointing out the only true way to gain a testimony of the authenticity of the Book of Mormon is through divine revelation.
+Callister concludes his book by pointing out that the only true way to gain a testimony of the authenticity of the Book of Mormon is through divine revelation.
 I agree, that must be the only way because all these other arguments aren't doing it for me.

 Unfortunately, there are also problems with personal revelation apparently.